hpssjellis/maker100/README.md

 2. [Circuit-Python](https://learn.adafruit.com/welcome-to-circuitpython) Another version of Python for micro-controllers by Adafruit which is a very maker friendly company.
 Does not support the Portenta but supports lots of other boards

-4. Javascript: I have not really seen a Javascript language that looks any easier than C++ yet.
-Open to suggetions
+4. Javascript: I have not really seen a Javascript language that looks any easier than C++ yet for a micro-controller.
+I am open to suggestions, there are lots of attempts.
+(For web pages, Javascript is awesome.
+Note: Websockets is a way for micro-controllers to interact with wewpages in realtime)

 5. [Visuino](https://www.visuino.com/) A Visual programming drag and drop code creator for the Arduino may soon have Portenta compatibility, probably the future of Makers using micro-controllers as the actual coding is minimal